VinitSama/company-insight/readme.md

 - **Serp API**: For performing a Google search to find relevant news articles about the organisation and domain.
 - **Selenium**: Used to navigate and scrape content from web pages.
 - **BeautifulSoup**: For extracting useful text data from news articles.
-- **Scikit-learn (DBSCAN)**: Used for clustering similar news articles to group related information.
+- **Scikit-learn (DBSCAN)**: Used for clustering similar news articles to group-related information.
 - **Transformers (Hugging Face)**: For summarizing each cluster of news articles.

 ## Workflow